marcnaa/gemini-2-live-angular/README.md

 ### Getting Started
 1. Launch the application and click the `Connect` button under `Connection Status`
-2. The demo uses Gemini 2.0 LIVE API which requires a WebSocket connection
+2. The demo uses Gemini 2.0 Live API which requires a WebSocket connection
 3. Monitor the browser's Developer Tools Console for connection issues
 4. Before diving into development, explore Gemini 2.0's Live capabilities (voice interactions, webcam, and screen sharing) using [Google AI Studio Live](https://aistudio.google.com/live).
 This interactive playground will help you understand the available features and integration options before implementing them in your project.